-The Happy Clap Trap Nativity Panto has become a labour of love enacted each December since 2012 at the wonderful Marlborough Theatre.
+The Happy Clap Trap Nativity Panto became a labour of love enacted each December from 2012 - 2015 at the wonderful Marlborough Theatre.
 I co-wrote the script with Joe Kenny, and directed the show, also appearing as the Lord's sidekick, Gabriel.

 THE HAPPY CLAP TRAP

 THE TERRIBLE SHAMAN (available for booking)

 I began this alternative cabaret with Joe Kenny in 2012 at the Marlborough theatre.
 Our aim was to showcase the work of local artistes making work with an offbeat joie de vivre.

 This 8 minute video features: Merry Colchester, Anna 'Goldsmith', Daniel Turrell, Annie Brooks, Joe Kenny, Elicia Walpole, Lloyd Ryan Thomas, Fraser Geeson, Emily B, Orlando Britts, Nayla Salas Wall, Sarah Welsh, Chris Gates, The Keithettes, Marion Deprez, Xelis de Toro, Sarah Delmonte, Silvia Mercuriali, The Two Wrongies, Megan Alodon (and friend!), Oliver Welby, Joe Mulcrone, Watch Out for the Bear, and Matthew Blacklock.